sh-cho/fluent-bit-lsp/fluent-bit-language-server/src/assets/docs/input/kubernetes-events.md

 ```

 ### Event Timestamp
-Event timestamp will be created from the first existing field in the following order of precendence: lastTimestamp, firstTimestamp, metadata.creationTimestamp
+Event timestamp will be created from the first existing field in the following order of precedence: lastTimestamp, firstTimestamp, metadata.creationTimestamp